Lauderdale Road Spanish & Portuguese Synagogue

+The synagogue, completed in 1896, was designated as a Grade II listed building in 1989.

 History

+The Spanish and Portuguese Jews’ Congregation of London was founded in 1657 following a petition by Rabbi Menashe Ben Israel of Amsterdam to Oliver Cromwell from six Jews living in London who sought permission to worship freely and to acquire land for a cemetery.
+Cromwell provided a verbal guarantee and it was the first time that Jews were able to profess their faith openly since their 1290 expulsion by Edward I.

-A Move Across London
+A move across London

 The history of Lauderdale Road synagogue is history of the move across London by the Sephardi community.
-Until the mid-nineteenth century there was only one Sephardi synagogue in London, Bevis Marks, in East London at the edge of the City of London.
-This is where the a poorer community of families originally from Spain and Portugal, many of them crypto-Jewish refugees from the Spanish and Portuguese inquisitions, had originally congregated in the eighteenth century.
+Until the mid-nineteenth century there was only one Sephardi synagogue in London, Bevis Marks Synagogue, in East London at the edge of the City of London.
+Poorer community of families originally from Spain and Portugal, many of them crypto-Jewish refugees from the Spanish and Portuguese inquisitions, had originally congregated in this area in the eighteenth century.

-However, by the mid-nineteenth century this one synagogue meant that members of the Sephardi community resident in wealthier West London had no Sephardi place of worship or were forced to walk across town on the sabbath for prayers.
-The drift of Sephardi Jews away from East London gathered pace leading to diminished presence at Bevis Marks and need for a new synagogue.
+However, by the mid-nineteenth century, the single synagogue meant that members of the Sephardi community resident in wealthier West London had no Sephardi place of worship or were forced to walk across town on the Sabbath for prayers.
+The drift of Sephardi Jews away from East London gathered pace leading to diminished presence at Bevis Marks and the need for a new synagogue.
 As the community rose in prosperity and West London emerged as the capital’s most desirable district, this movement accelerated.

-The community’s first West London Sephardi synagogue was established in Wigmore Street in 1853; in 1867 it moved to Bryanston Street, near Marble Arch.However in the 1880s, as Victorian London evolved, the community continued to shift westwards and attendance at Bryanston Street declined.
+The community’s first West London Sephardi synagogue was established in Wigmore Street in 1853; in 1867 it moved to Bryanston Street, near Marble Arch.
+However in the 1880s, as Victorian London evolved, the community continued to shift westwards and attendance at Bryanston Street declined.
 In 1892 it was ascertained only 64 members of the congregation were living within a mile of Bryanston Street, but that 93 lived within the same distance of Clifton Road, in Maida Vale, which was fast emerging as the heart of the community.
 A total of 62 per cent of members of the London Sephardi community were living in North West and West London.
 This led to the decision being taken to build a large synagogue in the area.